-One of the things that I enjoyed the more in La Garrotxa is how welcoming, helpful and genuine people are.
+One of the things that I enjoyed the most in La Garrotxa is how welcoming, helpful and genuine people are.
 Whenever they spotted me from their balconies and had the impression I may be lost, they called out and suggested a route to follow to get where I wanted to go.
 When they noticed that I was full of appreciation for the views I was sharing with them, they engaged in conversation about their lives, their city and even their pets.

-Of course, the fact that I speak Spanish (people in Garrotxa speak Catalan, they all speak Spanish as well) helped out a lot.
+Of course, the fact that I speak Spanish (people in La Garrotxa speak Catalan, but they all speak Spanish as well) helped out a lot.
 But I think that such genuine and kind hearted people would be helpful no matter the language barrier.

 Practical Tips To Organize A Trip To La Garrotxa

 How to get to and around La Garrotxa

 La Garrotxa is easy to get to.
 These are the various options available.
 Train travel is not one of them.

 You can either fly to Barcelona El Prat, which is the second largest airport in Spain, or Girona, which is actually closer to La Garrotxa.
 Both airports are served by budget airlines.
 If you arrive by plane, you then have to make your way to La Garrotxa by either public transportation or car.
 Various companies offer competitive rates for car rental.
 You can check prices here.

 It takes less than two hours to drive from Barcelona to Olot, the main city in La Garrotxa.
 Driving time from Girona is even shorter – 45 to 50 minutes to Olot.
 If you are thinking of renting a car, you can check the rates here.